kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/gpu.md

 The following figure illustrates it quite nicely:
 \figenvsource{Kernel execution on GPU.}{/assets/pages/hpc/kernel-execution-on-gpu-1.png}{}{ https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/}

-If we use blocks, the computation of our index in `M` becomes a bit more tricky to compute and we also need to have more storage for `M`.
+If we use blocks, the computation of our index in `M` becomes a bit trickier to compute and we also need to have more storage for `M`.

 Similar as with the `threadIdx().x` we have a `blockIdx().x` and a `blockDim().x` to perform this computation.